When You Should Set Out Your Mums for the Longest-Lasting Flowers

 Potted chrysanthemums often appear for sale at your local garden center or grocery store long before summer is over.
 But should you buy them yet?
 Find out the optimal time to set out mums to prolong their seasonal blooms.

 Two other factors to consider: what type of mums you're buying and where you want to use them.
-If you're simply hoping to use mums as an annual in a potted display or garden bed, you can opt for florist (or cutting) mums, which are typically grown in greenhouses and primarily used for indoor use.
+If you're simply hoping to use mums as an annual in a potted display or garden bed, you can opt for florist (or cutting) mums.
 Enjoy them until the blooms die off and then compost them.

 Hardy (or garden) mums are a different story.
 These mums are actually perennials as long as they're properly planted and given the right care.
 They're best planted in the spring once the ground is free of frost, giving them summer to establish their roots in the soil before they become knockout bloomers in the fall.
-If you pick up hardy mums in the fall with the intention of keeping them around until the next blooming season, consider using them in pots this year, and bring them into your home over the winter to keep them alive.
+If you pick up hardy mums in the fall with the intention of keeping them around until the next blooming season, consider using them in pots this year, then bring them into your home over the winter until you can plant them outside in spring.

-Long story short: There’s not a "best" time to put out your annual mums, but you’ll get optimal plant performance in cooler weather.
-Mid- to late-September is ideal if you want to love your mums for longer.
+The bottom line is that there’s not a "best" time to put out your potted mums, but you’ll get optimal plant performance in cooler weather.
+Mid- to late-September is ideal if you want to love your mums for as long as possible.